-A local saint's day (variable on the local tradition of each city) is also considered a public holiday for the relevant territory.
+A local Saint's day (depending on the local tradition of each city) is also considered as public holiday for the relevant territory.

-Public holidays that fall on the weekend do not entitle absence from work on the nearest weekday, but employees are entitled to their normal pay.
+Public holidays that fall in the weekend do not entitle absence from work on the nearest weekday, but employees are entitled to their normal pay.